-- 14.16.
+- (a) Dead-end streets shall be provided with an approved turnaround, as determined by the Planning Board whether the dead-end street is planned to be temporary or permanent. - (b) Every temporary or permanent dead-end street shall have a turnaround at the closed end as shown in Appendix A: Typical Construction Standards and Details. - (c) The right-of-way width for a temporary dead-end shall be maintained to the end of the improvements and further, to the property line, if so ordered by the Board. - (d) Every dead-end Street shall have a maximum length of 1,000 feet as measured from the nearest edge of the nearest town-maintained class V or better intersecting highway, then along the center line of the traveled way in the dead-end street, and then to the closest edge of the furthest traveled way. - (e) Serial dead-end roads or cul-de-sacs are prohibited. - 16.
 The Planning Board shall require curbing where it is necessary for drainage, slope stability, or pedestrian safety.
-Curbing shall be either straight granite or sloped granite. - 15-17.
-The Planning Board may require sidewalks where they are necessary for pedestrian safety or pedestrian convenience. - 16.18.
-Where sidewalks are required, they shall be at least 6.4 feet wide and shall conform to the grades of the street. - 17-19.
+Curbing shall be either straight granite or sloped granite. - 17.
+The Planning Board may require sidewalks where they are necessary for pedestrian safety or pedestrian convenience. - 18.
+Where sidewalks are required, they shall be at least 4 feet wide and shall conform to the grades of the street. - 19.
 Street identification signs shall be located at all intersections.
 All signs within any public right of way must conform to the MUTCD and with design features acceptable to the Board.
-The applicant shall provide and install signs, signposts, and traffic lights as required by the Planning Board. - 18-20.
+The applicant shall provide and install signs, signposts, and traffic lights as required by the Planning Board. - 20.
 No street shall have a name which duplicates, or which is substantially similar to the name of an existing street.
 The continuation of an existing street, however, shall have the same name.
 Proposed street names shall be submitted to the Select Board for review and approval.
 Every new street name shall conform to the requirements of the enhanced 911 telecommunications system.
-Submittals shall be on the form and in the manner prescribed by the Select Board. - 19-21.
-Storm drains, culvert, catch basins and drop inlets, culverts, and related installations, including to ensure adequate drainage of all low points along streets, and to intercept storm water run-off along streets at intervals reasonably related to the extent and grade of area drained. - 20.22.
-All utilities shall be installed within existing or proposed rights-of-way or shall be installed within utility or drainage easements. - 21.23.
+Submittals shall be on the form and in the manner prescribed by the Select Board. - 21.
+Storm drains, catch basins and drop inlets, culverts, and related installations, shall ensure adequate drainage of all low points along streets, and to intercept storm water run-off along streets at intervals reasonably related to the extent and grade of area drained. - 22.
+All utilities shall be installed within existing or proposed rights-of-way or shall be installed within utility or drainage easements. - 23.
 Private Roads. - a.
-Private roads shall be designed, and performance guarantees shall be developed in accordance with the regulations established herein. - b.
-Language for the responsibility of maintenance of a private road shall be submitted which will be recorded in the deeds of the lots that will be using the road. - c.
+Private roads shall be designed, and performance guarantees shall be developed in accordance with the regulations established in Section 7.5 of these Regulations. - b.
+Language for the responsibility of maintenance of a private road shall be submitted which will be recorded in the deeds of the lots that will be using the road.

+- c.
 Maintenance agreement language shall be inserted as applicable into covenant agreements. - d.
-A note shall be added to the plan referencing the private road and responsibility for maintenance. - All private road language shall be subject to review and approval by Town Counsel at the expense of the applicant. - f.
+A note shall be added to the plan referencing the private road and responsibility for maintenance. - e.
+All private road language shall be subject to review and approval by Town Counsel at the expense of the applicant. - f.
 The Planning Board shall ask the Fire Department, Road Agent, and Police Department to provide review and comment on the private road plan. - g.
 The Planning Board shall secure the services of Town Engineer to review and comment on the private road plan at the expense of the Applicant.